TheQuestioningCake/nasa-photo-search/README.md

 Netra - Pseudocode CSS

-Andre - Code the HTML/CSS(use tailwind)
+Andre - Code the HTML/CSS(use tailwind) , Coded the JS

 ## Branches